FarFar-Tech/FarFar-Tech/README.md

 - 👋 Hi, I’m @FarFar-Tech
-- 👀 I’m interested in long-walk, video games, tech podcast, and gym.
+- 👀 I’m interested in long-walk, video games, tech podcasts, and gym.
-- 🌱 I’m currently doing my PhD in Information Communication System (ICT).
+- 🌱 I’m doing my PhD in Information Communication Systems (ICT) @ UTU in Finland.
 - 💞️ I’m looking to collaborate on projects focused on remote sensing.
 - 📫 How to reach me: farfar@utu.fi
-- ⚡ Coding fact 1: NASA still uses 1970s Programs in Their Spacecraft.
+- ⚡ Coding Fact 1: NASA still uses 1970s Programs in Their Spacecraft.
-- 😄 Coding fact 2: The first computer “Bug” was a real bug.
+- 😄 Coding Fact 2: The first computer “Bug” was a real bug.